edthedev/edthedev.github.io/blog/minetest/mods.md

 - Pairs well with `More Boots` to get rocket boots to get a jumping start.
 - I give my players discounted or free rocket boots to help them avoid litering the wilderness with dirt pillars.

+`Mapgen with Rivers` replaces the default map generation with beautiful hills and rivers.
+- Quite lovely.
+- Causes huge elevation jumps when added to an existing map.
+- Removed because no other biomes seemed to generate when I was using it.

+`Mobs NPC` adds non-player characters to interact with.
+- I use this mod, but haven't played with the mechanics enough to have much to say.
+- I like it.

+`OneBlock` allows playing the classic `One Block` game mode.
+- I do not believe this is compatible with any other map generation (for obvious reasons).
+- I've hosted this type of game before, and look forward to trying this one for a weekend special map game run.

 `Stairs Redo` adds recipes for stairs in so many more materials
 - I removed this mod because the recipe inventory is already 28 pages long on our server, and this mod adds even more pages.
 (Paging is a preferred way to look for recipes on Steamdeck, due to the virual keyboard being harder to access.)
 - Great for adding colors and textures to builds

+`Wilhelmes People` add non-player characters to interact with.
+- I use this mod, but haven't played with the mechanics enough to have much to say.
+- I like it.

+`Steampunk Blimp` adds a blimp that multiple players can ride around together
+- Pretty epic.
+- Be kind, don't park your blimp crashed into another players wall.
+They cannot move or destroy it.
+- This was quite fun.
+- I removed this mod because we found more practical ways to explore together.
+Most notably `Legboat` and `Realistic Hang Gliders`.

 ## A Mod List Snapshot